 “Wait…You dug through NASA’s public records to find historically accurate details for your novel?”
 She is a freshman.
 Most of her peers are working on writing topic sentences for paragraphs.

 “Yep.”
 She smiled.

-“I love it,” I said.
-“Carry on.”
-She skipped back to her seat and continued writing.
+“I love it.”
+We talked about which job fit the character best, then she skipped back to her seat and continued writing.

 Blazes, I thought.
 When I told her to research possible jobs for her protagonist, I didn’t think she would be so thorough and efficient.
 But why not?
-I asked myself.
 Have these kids ever done anything but amaze me?

 “Ms. Fitz,” the next student in line stepped up.
 “You’ve GOT to see this.”
 She showed me her concept drawing for a new manga series.

 My eyes widened.
 It was GOOD.
 Like really good.
 I sat speechless for a second.